Walking Meditation: Deepening Your Practice with Mindful Movement

 Trouble Focusing

 If you have trouble focusing, start with shorter sessions.
 Gradually make them longer as you get better at focusing.
-Use things like the feeling of your feet touching the ground to help keep your mind on track.
+Use the feeling of your feet touching the ground to help keep your mind on track.
 Starting with shorter sessions helps build concentration without feeling overwhelmed.

 Racing Thoughts

 It’s normal to get distracted by racing thoughts.
 Just gently bring your focus back to your steps or breath each time.
-Don’t judge yourself—each time you refocus, you are getting better at mindfulness.
+Don’t judge yourself, each time you refocus, you are getting better at mindfulness.
 Remember that each time you bring your mind back, you’re making it stronger.

 Staying Consistent